Euklidian-Space/upkeep-challenge/README.md

 The styles.js file holds the style component.  index.js imports the component exported from Home.js and wraps it with the component exported from styles.js .
 This approach separates styling concerns from the business logic.
 This pattern is repeated for all components.

+### Things Missed

+I did not have time to implement error handling.
+I have redux setup to handle errors in the API calls, but I was not able to come up with an implementation for displaying those errors to the user.
+More than able to discuss how I would approach such an undertaking though :-) .